nerdgeschoss/react-use-form-library/Readme.md

 #### Submission Status

 This variable contains the current state of the form submission process.
+At any time the form will be in one of the following states:

 | Status     | Details                                                                     |
 | ---------- | --------------------------------------------------------------------------- |